michaelhijduk/DS-4002/README.md

 #### Step 4: Evaluate performance
 - Print out the classification report of the model
-- Construct confusion matrix to help visualize predicted labels vs true labels
+- Construct a confusion matrix to help visualize predicted labels vs true labels
 - Print out some lyrics along with predicted labels and true labels
 - Print out what words were quintessential for the model to predict a specific genre
 - Look at the probabilities the trained model had for each genre for a specific song